christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

     const var smsContainer = {};
     ```

--   Global variable names should be prefixed with `g_`.

-    ```javascript
-    // Bad
-    global myVariable = 1;
-    global myGlobalVariable = 2;

-    // Good
-    global g_myVariable = 1;
-    ```

 -   There is a Javascript convention of prefixing private variables with an underscore but this should be avoided.

-    > This is because there is no such thing as private variables in Javascript or HISE script and indicating that these fully public variables are private could mislead a developer into thinking a change won't affect another part of the program.
+    > This is because there is no such thing as private variables in Javascript or HISE script.
+Indicating that these fully public variables are private could mislead a developer into thinking a change won't affect another part of the program.

     ```javascript
     // Bad